MarshallWace/kafkakewl-ui/README.md

 ## History

-There is already a working version which we'd like to redesign and rewrite to work better in a number of use-cases, e.g. integrating with gitops workflows, deploying different topologies in different kafka-clusters.
+There is already an [existing, working version](https://github.com/MarshallWace/kafkakewl-ui/tree/legacy-main) which we'd like to redesign and rewrite to work better in a number of use-cases, e.g. integrating with gitops workflows, deploying different topologies in different kafka-clusters.

 This existing version is in maintenance mode, not actively worked on.
-Feel free to check it out here, but we won't support it in the future.
+Feel free to check it out, but we won't support it in the future.

 ## Current status